MIAMI TOWNSHIP TRUSTEES

 CALL TO ORDER

-The meeting was called to order at 7:00 p.m. by Vice-President Crockett.
-Trustee Mucher was present.
+The meeting was called to order at 7:00 p.m. by President Mucher.
+Trustees Crockett and Hollister were also present.
 Fire Chief Altman, Road Department employee Gochenouer, Zoning Inspector Zopf and Fiscal Officer Silliman were also present.

 ADOPTION OF THE MINUTES